Lighting Case Studies

 Georgia O'Keeffe Museum

 The Georgia O'Keeffe Museum became the first demonstration site for the new filter designs.
 This museum was selected because it was small but with a diverse enough collection to match the scale of the project.
-An additional value the GCI could provide to the museum was to carry out extensive microfading assessment on O'Keeffe's extant studio materials and on a few selected watercolors.
-This would provide the nexus for reviewing their entire exhibition light and loan policies.
-A successful demonstration at O'Keeffe would be followed by installation in the gallery spaces at the Getty Research Institute and Getty Museum.
+An additional value the GCI provided to the museum was to carry out extensive microfading assessment on O'Keeffe's extant studio materials and on a few selected watercolors.
+This provided the nexus for reviewing their entire exhibition light and loan policies.

 The goal in the lighting selection was to match the color quality of the Museum's standard halogen lamps as closely as possible with no apparent difference between galleries lighted with LEDs and those lighted with halogen.
 (Both lamp types had a CCT of 2700K–2850K, with a Duv of less than 0.002, indicating they were very close to the black body locus.)
 The lamps were used in place of (34) Sylvania 60W PAR38 halogen 30° flood lamps, on a one-for-one basis, in three adjacent galleries.
 Layers of metal screens are typically used for both lamp types to reduce illumination levels to the precise target value on each specific object.